University of Canberra

 The Copyright Act allows you to read from a literary work and to perform a dramatic work in a class or lecture.
 If you record a lecture containing excerpts from these works you must take the following actions:

-• ensure that the Part VB Warning Notice is displayed before the students download the lecture (this is automatically displayed at the beginning of every UC Echo recording)
+• ensure that the Copyright Warning Notice is displayed before the students download the lecture (this is automatically displayed at the beginning of every UC Echo recording)

-• acknowledge the author of each work so that you abide by the moral rights clauses of the Copyright Act (you may acknowledge authors in a number of ways such as on a Powerpoint slide, or by projecting a list of references at the end of a lecture being recorded)
+• acknowledge the author of each work so that you abide by the moral rights clauses of the Copyright Act (you may acknowledge authors in a number of ways such as on a PowerPoint slide, or by including list of references at the end of a lecture being recorded)

-Under the Music Licence you can stream CDs and sound recordings to students and staff but:
+Under the University's Music Licence you can stream sound recordings to students and staff but:

 • downloading of music files is not permitted